 - The NetScreen-5400 has four interface module bays.
 The NetScreen-5200 has two module bays.
-One bay must be populated with a management card.
-The available management cards are the NS-5000-MGT2, which uses dual 1.0GHz PowerPC CPUs and the NS-5000-MGT3, which uses dual 1.4GHZ PowerPC CPUs.
-Both management cards use the Gigascreen 3 ASIC for traffic oprocessing. - The module was validated with NS-5000-MGT2 and NS-5000-MGT3 management cards only. - Module bays not populated with a management card may be populated with Secure Port Modules (SPMs).
-Options for SPMs are: - 5000-8G: provides eight Gigabit Ethernet mini-Gigabit Interface Converter (GBIC) ports (labeled 1-8) using hot-swappable transceivers.
-The 8G delivers up to 4 Gigabits per-second (Gbps) of firewall and up to 2 Gbps of Virtual Private Network (VPN) capacity. - 5000-8G2: provides eight Gigabit Ethernet mini-Gigabit Interface Converter (GBIC) ports (labeled 1-8) using hot-swappable transceivers.
-It delivers up to 8 Gigabits-per-second (Gbps) of firewall, up to 4 Gbps of Virtual Private Network (VPN) capacity, and allows two 4-port link aggregates.
-This SPM cannot be mixed with the 5000-8G or 5000-24FE SPMs. - 5000-2XGE: provides 2 10-Gigabit ports.
-It delivers up to 10 Gbps of firewall and up to 5 Gbps of VPN capacity for both Triple-DES and AES.
-This SPM cannot be mixed with the 5000-8G or 5000-24FE SPMs.. - The NetScreen-5000 series offers three management interfaces which provide Data Input, Data Output, Control Input, Status Output:
+One bay must be populated with a management card and each of the remaining bays may be populated with a NS-5000-8G2 Secure Port Module (SPM).
+The available management cards are the NS-5000-MGT2, which uses dual 1.0GHz PowerPC CPUs, and the NS-5000-MGT3, which uses dual 1.4GHZ PowerPC CPUs.
+Both management cards use the Gigascreen 3 ASIC for traffic processing. - The module was validated with NS-5000-MGT2 and NS-5000-MGT3 management cards.
+One management card must be installed, but no more than one. - The module was validated with the NS-5000-8G2 Secure Port Module (SPM).
+At least one SPM must be installed. - All module bays must have either a SPM, management card, or a slot cover installed. - The NetScreen-5000 series offers three management interfaces which provide Data Input, Data Output, Control Input, Status Output: